 Her transformative experience living sustainably in Ottawa during the pandemic allowed her to immerse herself in the city’s Climate Action Agenda, learning from sustainability pioneers who have shaped eco-friendly initiatives since 1985.
 This unique insight fuels her mission to accelerate the transition to a carbon-neutral culture.

-For the past eight years, Noreen has been a passionate advocate for public education on sustainability and biodiversity.
+For the past nine years, Noreen has been a passionate advocate for public education on sustainability and biodiversity.
 Since 2021, she has championed carbon drawdown through innovative regenerative agriculture practices and enhanced biodiversity in suburban landscapes.
 Noreen’s unwavering commitment and expertise position her as a powerful ally for sponsors and partners looking to make a meaningful impact in the realms of conservation, carbon drawdown, and sustainability.

 KATHLEEN BROWN